Cmd-Monkey/OwnDdns/README.md

 ## Disclaimer
-I know that this it isn't the safest code, but i'm still learning about the shell script.
+I know that this isn't the safest code, but i'm still learning about the shell script.
 Any feedback would be appreciated, and sorry about my bad english since i'm not a native speaker.

 ## Setting Up